communication-compute-exposure/ietf-side-meetings/README.md

 The agenda for this meeting will include talks and discussions covering the following topics:

-- [20 mins] Compute information exposure for service placement and selection.
+- [25 mins] Compute information exposure for service placement and selection.
+- Related considerations:
-- [10 mins] Cellular information exposure to Internet applications.
+    - [5 mins] Cellular information exposure to Internet applications.
     - [15 mins] Security information exposure for trust modelling and measurement.
     - [10 mins] Southbound mechanisms to obtain network and compute information.
 - [35 mins] Discussion.
 Questions that we want to address:
     - Q1.
 Is it likely/viable that the network can expose communication and compute information to the service provider and application?
     - Q2.
 Are there gaps in the entire service lifecycle (deployment/instantiation/selection) that are not currently being addressed in the IETF and that are relevant?